franconte98/Kvoke/README.md

 ## Overview

-Kvoke is a minimal, open-source Infrastructure as Code (IaC) tool designed to simplify the deployment of on-premise Kubernetes clusters.
+Kvoke is a minimal, open-source Infrastructure as Code (IaC) tool designed to simplify the deployment of Kubernetes Kubeadm clusters.
 It eliminates the complexities of manual setup, allowing you to build a production-ready cluster with minimal effort.

 Kvoke streamlines the entire process into a few simple steps: